valtterisa/valzu.js/README.md

 ## Writing Components

-You can write your components either by using plain function calls or JSX.
+You can write your components by using plain function calls.

-### Using Plain Function Calls

-For example, here’s a component that uses your custom `createElement` function:

 ```typescript
 import { createElement } from "valzu-core";